-Welcome to the Division of Orthopaedic Trauma at the Cooper Bone and Joint Institute!
+Welcome to the Cooper Orthopaedic Trauma Fellowship Program at Cooper!

-The Trauma Center at Cooper University Hospital was established in 1982 and is one of only three New Jersey State-Designated Level I Trauma Centers verified by the American College of Surgeons, the highest national recognition possible.
-Cooper serves as the regional Trauma Center for southern New Jersey and is the only hospital in the Delaware Valley that provides trauma care for both adults and children.
-Our Trauma Center cares for severely injured patients involved in motor vehicle crashes, falls, industrial accidents and acts of violence.
+The Trauma Center at Cooper University Health Care was established in 1982 and is one of only three New Jersey state-designated Level I Trauma Centers verified by the American College of Surgeons, the highest national recognition possible.
+Cooper serves as the regional trauma center for southern New Jersey and is the only hospital in the Delaware Valley that provides trauma care for both adults and children.
+Our trauma center cares for severely injured patients involved in motor vehicle crashes, falls, industrial accidents and acts of violence.

 While a member Cooper’s Orthopaedic Trauma team, a vital component of caring for patients with traumatic injuries, you will have the opportunity to experience a blend of trauma that is both complex and more routine.
 You will frequently be asked to demonstrate independent clinical judgment and you should expect to function within a certain degree of autonomy.